siddsach/siddsach.github.io/_portfolio/recommender.md

 [Code](https://github.com/siddsach/Hybrid-Recommender)
 [Paper](https://github.com/siddsach/Hybrid-Recommender/blob/master/CTR-project-paper.pdf)

-I built a recommender system combining the best of Collaborative Filtering (Matrix Factorization) and Content Analysis (Probabalistic Topic Modeling), and trained it on IMDB movie ratings and scripts for those movies.
-After training the system could make accurate recommendations on new movies based just on the script
+I built a recommender system combining the best of Collaborative Filtering (Matrix Factorization) and Content Analysis (Probabalistic Topic Modeling), and trained it on a dataset I crawled of IMDB movie ratings and scripts for those movies.
+After training, the system could make accurate recommendations on new movies based just on the script

 Results
 =====